Biden shows flexibility but tells House to ‘go big’ on aid

 Schumer said of the Republican proposal: “If we did a package that small, we’d be mired in the COVID crisis for years.”

-Biden is emphasizing the need not to forget working and middle-class families — those nurses and pipefitters making $150,000 for a family of four.
+Biden is emphasizing the need not to forget working and middle-class families — even those like nurses and pipefitters making $150,000 for a family of four.

-Earlier in the week, Biden met with 10 Republican senators who were pitching their $618 billion alternative, and told them it was not enough.
+Earlier in the week, Biden met with 10 Republican senators who were pitching their $618 billion alternative, and told them it was too small.
 He said he won’t delay aid in hopes of winning GOP support.
+But conversations with Republicans continue.

+The outcome will test the new president as he strives to unify the country while confronting a rising COVID-19 death toll and stubbornly high jobless numbers, with political risks for all sides.
+Vaccine distributions, direct payments to households, school reopenings and business aid are all on the line.

-Senate Republican leader Mitch McConnell criticized the Democrats for pressing ahead largely on their own as the GOP senators try to provide bipartisan alternatives.
+Senate Republican leader Mitch McConnell criticized the Democrats for pressing ahead largely on their own.
+He said he had spoken to Biden before his meeting with the 10 GOP senators.

 “They’ve chosen a totally partisan path,” McConnell said.
 “That’s unfortunate.”